bee-cs458/bee-tracking-software/README.md

 - tests -> a place for unit tests

 ### Backend
-- controllers -> contain "Controller" files that have methods to interact with the database
+- controllers -> contains "Controller" files that have methods to interact with the database
 - routes -> determines which methods from the Controller gets called based on the URL
+- utilities -> contains files with miscellaneous methods that help accomplish a task
+    - DatabaseUtilities -> contains methods that help setup the database connection.
+Use the "query" method to run SQL scripts

 ## Team
 - Gentz, Cody (Technical Lead)